Riverland Mallee Coorong Local Health Network Aboriginal Health

 Aboriginal Hospital Liaison Officers

-The role of our AHLOs is to help and support Aboriginal and/or Torres Strait Islander consumers, families, community members, visitors and staff, by providing:
+The Aboriginal Hospital Liaison Officer (AHLO) supports Aboriginal and Torres Strait Islander consumers, families, community members, visitors and staff.

 Riverland Drop-in Paediatric Clinic